 About the Initiative

-This initiative is developing new HCV/HIV screening, care and treatment approaches and seeks to:
+This initiative developed new HCV/HIV screening, care and treatment approaches in order to:

 Increase jurisdiction-level capacity to provide comprehensive screening, care, and treatment for HCV among HIV/HCV co-infected Ryan White HIV/AIDS Program (RWHAP) clients.